Adult comics: Mainstream publishers

 The publisher of Marvel Comics in the 1960s, Martin Goodman, was also the publisher for a number of men's adventure magazines: Men, Male and Stag.
 In these magazines, they included a strip called The Adventures of Pussycat drawn by Wally Wood and Bill Ward.
 These strips were eventually collected, and released as a one-shot magazine in 1968.
 Inside, it is listed as being printed by Marvel Comics, but there is no Marvel logo on the cover, nor any Comics Code mark.
 The lack of a Comics Code mark came to be a subtle sign that one might find adult content inside.

-Intrigued by Warren's success with their black and white titles, Marvel Comics tried their hand at this field as well releasing Savage Tales starting in 1971, Tomb of Dracula in 1972 and Savage Sword of Conan in 1974.
+Intrigued by Warren's success with their black and white titles, Marvel Comics tried their hand at this field as well releasing Savage Tales starting in 1971, The Tomb of Dracula in 1972 and Savage Sword of Conan in 1974.
 In 1974, Marvel even released three issues of Comix Book under their Curtis imprint featuring the work of underground creators.
-Heavy Metals success with glossy color science fiction and fantasy didn't go unnoticed either, and in 1980, Marvel released their Epic Illustrated magazine as well as a number of adult themed graphic novels under the Epic label.
+Heavy Metals success with glossy color science fiction and fantasy did not go unnoticed either, and in 1980, Marvel released their Epic Illustrated magazine as well as a number of adult themed graphic novels under the Epic label.
 By 1986 though, they had cancelled Epic Illustrated, although Savage Sword of Conan continued running until 1995.

 By the 1980s, there was a growing trend towards grim and gritty anti-heroes and increasing violence in comics.
 Marvel Comics' Punisher received his own title in 1985, and in 1986, DC Comics' Watchmen by Alan Moore and The Dark Knight Returns by Frank Miller explored issues related to vigilantes.